poe-platform/poe-protocol/docs/spec.md

   the text shown to the user when the request is complete will be a concatenation of the texts from all `text` events.
 The data dictionary may have the following keys:
   - `text` (string): A partial response to the user’s query
+- `replace_response`: like `text`, but discards all previous `text` events.
+The user will no longer see the previous responses, and instead see only the text provided by this event.
+The data dictionary must have the following keys:
+  - `text` (string): A partial response to the user's query
 - `suggested_reply`: represents a suggested followup query that the user can send to reply to the bot’s query.
 The Poe UI may show these followups as buttons the user can press to immediately send a new query.
 The data dictionary has the following keys: